Skip to content

 Kite needs nothing extra to connect and fly.
 A few optional features rely on a small helper program, which Kite offers to download automatically the first time you use that feature:

-Helper Used for Auto-download
+Helper Used for How it's provided

 • Downloaded helpers are stored in Kite's tools folder (…\kite-gc\bin, or data\bin in portable mode) — they don't touch your system.
 Linux auto-downloads cover the common 64-bit CPUs (Intel/AMD x86_64 and ARM aarch64).